 Advertising defaults often benefit the platform.

+Though a useful tactic, a self-serve advertising platform may not always be the most successful effort, and here’s why.
 We’ve already established that ad platforms exist to make money.
 Commonly, the “default” campaign settings will favor the ad platform, encouraging the user to spend more money, based on suggested settings.
 Similarly, default setups on platforms like Google and Facebook will often select the best option for the advertising company to make money — but that doesn’t always mean it’s the best choice for the advertiser.
 This means you may end up paying more if you’re not keenly familiar with how settings impact your campaigns.
 The way a campaign is set up is critical to its success, so it may be best to run campaigns with the help of an expert to understand what makes the most sense based on your objective.

 Navigating nuances can be tricky.